Trikke76/Zabbix-Book/docs/extra-monitoring/SNMP-traps-monitoring.md

 ???+ warning
     At this moment Zabbix has loadbalancing for proxies implemented but there is no support for SNMP traps in this case.
 So only the active proxy will accept traps.

+## Configure SNMP traps on our system with snmptrapd

 First thing first we will have to open our firewall if we want to accept traps.
 Traps are being sent over UDP and arrive on port 162 so let's open a port.

 ```